 - Lemon: Choose a lemon that is firm and heavy for its size, a good sign of juiciness.

-- Fresh Parsley: Look for flat leaf parsley with bright green leaves without any signs of wilting or yellowing.
+- Fresh Parsley: I prefer flat leaf parsley for its more robust flavor, though curly leaf works too.
+Either way, look for bunches with bright green leaves without any signs of wilting or yellowing.

 - Kosher Salt and Freshly Ground Black Pepper